 And talk about good partners, quads are to knees!
 Strong quadriceps benefit

 knees.
 Exercising the quadriceps is smart!
 A study compared

 younger and older folks doing resistance exercises via machine

 vs. elastic band.
-Both work!
+Both succeed!
 Maximal voluntary contraction of the

 knee extensors in older folks is greater than that in younger